-LMS Pricing Guide: Find the Pricing Model That’s Right for You
+LMS Pricing: Find the Pricing Model That’s Right for You

-To help you out, we put together this guide on LMS pricing models and cost structures.
+To help you out, we put together this guide on LMS pricing options and cost structures.
 We’ll break them down and help you pick the best model for your training goals.

 Overview